 The following is a list of some of the most frequently asked questions by potential applicants to the Salem State nursing program.
 However, we understand that each individual has his/her own personal circumstances that give rise to any number of concerns and questions about the program.
-Please contact the admissions office (978.542.6200) to schedule an appointment with a transfer admissions counselor or the School of Nursing (978.542.6624) to attend an information session where your questions can be answered.
+Please contact the admissions office (978.542.6200) to schedule an appointment with a transfer admissions counselor or to attend an information session where your questions can be answered.

 How long will I have to go to school to earn a baccalaureate degree in nursing?

 The nursing program at Salem State is four years in length.
 However, you may be in school for a shorter period of time depending on the number of college level credits you have previously earned.
 Nursing courses are planned for three years and each course builds upon previous nursing courses in a progressive manner.

 What is the advantage of a baccalaureate education as compared to an associate's degree program in nursing?

 Although graduates of both programs are qualified to sit for the NCLEX-RN Licensing Examination, the graduate of a four-year program has a greater breadth and depth of knowledge.
 Presently, many hospitals are requesting that a nurse have a BSN for an entry-level position.
 Furthermore, if your long term goal is to obtain a master's degree or to become a nurse practitioner, you will need to have a BS to qualify for these programs.

 For how long are my college-level science courses good?

 Generally, science course credits are good for seven years.
 A grade of C is needed for a transfer of credits.

 I took chemistry in high school.
 Will this count towards my degree at Salem State?

 The nursing program requires specific chemistry courses that are only given at the college level as four-credit courses which include a lab.